andrzejkowalczyk227/Neural_Network/README.md

 # Neural_Network

-implementation of neural network with backpropagation algorithm, visualisation shows subsequent outputs of network learning to approximate requested function
+implementation of neural network with backpropagation displays subsequent states of network learning to approximate requested function